So you want to build your own AR-15 upper receiver?

 - Intermediate Length Gas Tube ($13): Match it with the barrel gas system.

 - Fortis Night Rail 14″ ($250): Decided to complete it with a matching Rainier rail since it looked so cool.
-Went with the M-Lok version and 14″ so I could get some extra length out there for my bipod.
+Going with the M-Lok version and 14″ so I could get some extra length out there for my bipod.

 - Atlas Bipod ($200): Best of the best…but not shown above.